 A class action is an appropriate type of lawsuit to use when an employer has violated the rights of many employees in a similar manner, such as unpaid overtime.
 Class actions can be beneficial since it is possible to efficiently fix injustices done to a large group of workers and avoids the costs associated with bringing an individual lawsuit, which can end up outweighing the benefits.
-If you or a loved one believes you have an unpaid overtime claim that could become a class action, contact the Zoldan Law Group today and speak with a class action lawyer regarding your potential claim.
+If you or a loved one believes you have an unpaid overtime claim that could become a class action, contact the Zoldan Law Group PLLC today and speak with an Arizona class action lawyer regarding your potential claim.

 Why Choose Our Firm?

 - We are committed to providing our clients with highly effective legal counsel and to efficiently achieving their desired results.

 - We dedicate ourselves to protecting and fighting for employee rights.

 - Our class action lawyers have the knowledge and strong litigation skills necessary to hold your employer accountable.

 Arizona employers are required to pay employees overtime wages when they exceed 40 hours of work in a week, which is seven consecutive days as defined by the Fair Labor Standards Act (FLSA).
 Unlike some states, Arizona does not have a set limit on the amount of work hours that can be completed in a day before overtime wages are owed.

 Overtime wages must be one and a half times an employee’s normal hourly wage.
 For example, if an employee is earning minimum wage, $11.00 an hour, then overtime minimum wage would be $16.50 per hour.